Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality: RDM, vortex strings and BPS fractality in SQCD.

 \subsection{Vortex string in SQCD and BA equations}

-In the previous sections, we argued that the multifractality in RDM can be derived from the BA equations.
+In the previous sections, we argued that the fractality in RDM can be derived from the BA equations in the one-Bethe root sector.
 Since the BA equation in RDM coincides with those for twisted inhomogeneous XXX chains, we shall exploit the appearance of these spin chains in the description of the Hilbert space in the worldsheet theory on the surface operators or semilocal vortex strings in ${\cal N}=2$ SQCD at $N_F=2N_C$.
-In ${\cal N}=2$ SQCD BAE yields the vacua in the vortex string worldsheet theory \cite{nekrasov2009supersymmetric,nekrasov2010quantization} and provides the masses of the BPS states.
-We will use our findings in RDM to formulate the conjecture that an analogue of the R-charge concentration and fortuity phenomena takes place in the particular sector of ${\cal N}=2$ SQCD.
-First, we consider the general case $N_F=2N_C$ and then take advantage of the detailed analysis performed in \cite{ievlev2020string} for the $SU(2)$ $N_F=4$ theory which has been elaborated near the self-dual strong coupling point.
-Although the $N_C=2$ example cannot be used for the derivation of multifractality, it provides some clues about the interpretation of the analogue of the Cooper pair in ${\cal N}=2$ SQCD.
+In ${\cal N}=2$ SQCD according Bethe/gauge duality BAE yields the vacua in the vortex string worldsheet theory \cite{nekrasov2009supersymmetric,nekrasov2010quantization,dorey2011quantization} and provides the masses of the BPS states.
+We will use our findings in RDM to argue that an analog of the fractality and fortuity phenomena takes place in the sector of ${\cal N}=2$ SQCD involving the extended observable.
+The sector with the single vortex string or the surface operator will be considered.
+The vortex string in the NS limit of $\Omega$-deformed theory can generically probe the Higgs branch \cite{nekrasov2009supersymmetric,nekrasov2010quantization,dorey2011quantization}.
+There is also duality mapping the theory on the vortex string on the Higgs branch to the 4d theory without the vortex string under proper mapping of parameters and fluxes \cite{dorey2011quantization}.
+Remark that the correspondence between the wave function of the surface defect and the wave function of the inhomogeneous spin chain has been established at an arbitrary point at the Coulomb branch in \cite{lee2020quantum}.

 The 4d ${\cal N}=2$ SQCD involves $2N_C$ matter fields in the fundamental representation of $SU(N_C)$.
 The vortex string at $N_F>N_C$ is semilocal and enjoys orientational and size moduli, for $N_F=2N_C$ their number is the same \cite{shifman2006non}.
-The worldsheet theory on the $M$ vortex strings in the NS limit of the $\Omega$ background is the ${\cal N}=(2,2)$ $\sigma$-model with $T^*Gr(M,N_C)$ target space.
+The worldsheet theory on $M$ vortex strings in the NS limit of the $\Omega$ background is the ${\cal N}=(2,2)$ $\sigma$-model with $T^*Gr(M,N_C)$ target space \cite{nekrasov2009supersymmetric,nekrasov2010quantization,dorey2011quantization} .
 The flavor fields are divided into $N_F$ fundamentals and $N_F$ anti-fundamentals with twisted masses $m_i$ and $\tilde{m_i}$, respectively.
 The complex parameter on the vortex string worldsheet reads

 where $\chi$ is the 2d FI term.
 The mapping between 4d and 2d complex couplings is as follows \cite{shifman2009supersymmetric,gerchkovitz2019new}